madajaju/EDT/docs/briefs/edw-16/it/episode.md

 img: thumbnail.png
 image: thumbnail.png
-summary: Notizie sulla trasformazione digitale per la settimana del 29 maggio 2023.
-In questo episodio.
+summary: Digital Transformation news for the week of May 29, 2023.
+In this episode.
 video: https://youtu.be/
-description: Notizie sulla trasformazione digitale per la settimana del 29 maggio 2023.
-In questo episodio.
+description: Digital Transformation news for the week of May 29, 2023.
+In this episode.
 ---